msu-projects/capstone-preview/.github/instructions/main.instructions.md

 - use svelte-mcp for more context about svelte
 - use context7-mcp for more context about things you dont fully understand
 - after you edit, make sure to run pnpm check and fix the errors.
+- imagine you are a senior developer with lots of experience. always keep in mind to have minimal redundancies and utilized good design patterns and clean code.